2015 Villa Castelli mid-air collision: Investigation

-The Junta de Investigaciones de Accidentes de Aviación Civil (JIAAC), Argentina's state body in charge of air accident inquires, opened an investigation, assisted by the French counterpart Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA).
+The Junta de Investigaciones de Accidentes de Aviación Civil (JIAAC), Argentina's state body in charge of air accident inquires, opened an investigation, assisted by their French counterpart Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA).
 French prosecutors also opened a case.

 The deputy leader of the Radical Civic Union party stated that LQ-CGK was an official helicopter of La Rioja province, only meant to be used for medical emergencies.
 Governor Luis Beder Herrera confirmed this statement and stated that the helicopter had been "lent" to a tourism company.

 The final report, released in Spanish, English and French, determined the factors related to the accident as: